skaes/thread_variables/README.md

 # ThreadVariables

 This gem provides methods to access thread local variables with a ruby trunk compatible API.
-It also provides an implementation for ruby 1.9, since ruby 1.9.3 made thread locals fiber local.
+It also provides an implementation of thread local variables for ruby 1.9, since ruby 1.9 made thread locals fiber local.
+This change in semantics can lead to surprising results when accessing thread locals from enumerators.

 See http://bugs.ruby-lang.org/issues/7097